 LGBTQ/Other Sexual Minorities

-Many people want a therapist who shares their background and who will understand them from first-hand experience.
+Many people want a counselor or therapist who shares their background and who will understand them from first-hand experience.
 Others merely need to know that their therapist is accepting of their sexual orientation or gender identity and respects them as an equal.
-More than half our therapists are non-heterosexual and all of our therapists are knowledgeable and fully affirmative of minority lifestyles.
+More than half our therapists and counselors are non-heterosexual and all of our therapists/counselors are knowledgeable and fully affirmative of minority lifestyles.